Courses

 Elective Courses

 Deep Springs College operates year-round.
 See the Academic Calendar for an example of a typical academic year.
 In addition to the required courses, the balance of the two to three full courses taken by a student in any given term are elected by the student and approved by the Curriculum Committee.
-Short descriptions of classes offered during the most recent six academic years can be found in the Deep Springs College Course Catalogue (2017-2023).
+Short descriptions of classes offered during the most recent six academic years can be found in the Deep Springs College Course Catalog (2017-2023).

 Faculty Overview